Menu

 17-Everglades National Park (U.S)

 The Everglades is a 1.5 million-acre wetland area in southern Florida.
-Planning is essential because the park spans a huge swath of southern Florida.
-Everglades National Park has three entrances, none of which are connected; instead, visitors must travel to separate parts of south Florida to reach each one.
+Planning is essential because the park spans a vast swath of southern Florida.
+Everglades National Park has three entrances, none connected; visitors must travel to separate parts of South Florida to reach each one.
 Every one of these locales has a vast choice of things to do!
-On the Anhinga Trail, you can see a wide variety of species, including turtles, herons, and even alligators!
+On the Anhinga Trail, you can see many species, including turtles, herons, and alligators!
 To get a bird's eye perspective of the glades, climb the 65-foot observation tower at Shark Valley.
 To see crocodiles, manatees, and dolphins in their natural habitat, take a boat or kayak tour of Florida Bay, Mainland Florida's southernmost point, Flamingo is the perfect place to catch the sunset.

 In the contiguous United States, the Everglades National Park is third in size behind Death Valley and Yellowstone.
-The Ramsar Convention classified the park as a Wetlands of International Importance in 1987 and the UNESCO established the Everglades & Dry Tortugas Biosphere Reserve in 1976 and listed it as a World Heritage Site in 1979.
+The Ramsar Convention classified the park as a Wetlands of International Importance 1987.
+UNESCO established the Everglades & Dry Tortugas Biosphere Reserve in 1976 and listed it as a World Heritage Site in 1979.

-Only three places on the planet, including Everglades, have made all three lists.
-Everglades National Park was the first to be established in order to save a particularly vulnerable ecosystem.
+Only three places, including the Everglades, have made all three lists.
+Everglades National Park was the first to be established to save a particularly vulnerable ecosystem.
 Wetlands and woodlands are nourished by a river that flows out of Lake Okeechobee, southwest into Florida Bay, every day.
 The park's mangrove ecology is the largest in the Western Hemisphere, making it an important nesting place for tropical wading birds.
 In addition to the Florida panther and the American crocodile, there are 350 species of birds, 300 kinds of fresh and saltwater fish, 40 species of mammals, and 50 species of reptiles that call the park home.
 The Biscayne Aquifer, which holds most of South Florida's freshwater, is refilled at the park.

 18-Antelope Canyon